deep-compute/logagg/README.md

 # logagg
 logs aggregation framework

-Collect all the logs from server and parses it by making common schema for all the logs and stores at given storage engine.
+Collect all the logs from the server and parses it by making a common schema for all the logs and stores at given storage engine.

 ## Installation
 > Prerequisites: Python2.7